 In the absolute sense, time is dictated by the rhythms of nature as determined by the Creator.
 In the past it was viewed as the distance in history (as opposed to geography) between events.
 In that mindset, the idea of saving time was ludicrous.
 Time progressed at its own rate and rhythm and man could do nothing to change those realities.
-Ancients often wanted tasks to be quick and efficient just like moderns do, and for many of the same reasons, to maximize the duration of pleasant experiences and minimize that of unpleasant ones.
+Ancients wanted tasks to be quick and efficient just like moderns do, and for many of the same reasons, to maximize the duration of pleasant experiences and minimize that of unpleasant ones.
 However, in the ancient mind time was not like money, which could be stored.
 It had to be used.

 Calendars are a way of dividing time into days, fortnights (14 days), and years.
 They are unnecessary in hunter-gatherer societies but are vital in agricultural societies.
 Calendars require reading, and in many ways form the foundation on which math is built.
 They allow man to track the weather, record planting dates, and schedule religious festivals.
-Calendars allow travelers to track long trips, and help coordinate the movements of merchants with their caravans and generals with their armies.
-This article is a brief summary of calendars in world history, and how people use them to reflect themselves.
+Calendars allow travelers to track long trips and help coordinate the movements of merchants with their caravans and generals with their armies.
+This article is a summary of calendars in world history, and how people use them to reflect themselves.

 The idea that time is linear, not circular, makes counting years important.
 It was no longer adequate to welcome a new year; royal bureaucrats labeled them “the first year of King XXXX”, “the third year of King YYYY”, etc. The invention of the clock in Medieval Europe brought the idea that time could be divided not only by natural rhythms but by human ones.
 Combined, these ideas give modern man his view of time.

 Since nations must cooperate with each other in trade and other areas, all modern countries measure their days as 24 hours long and fortnights as 14 days long.
 Years are also more or less than same all over the globe.
 Other characteristics of measuring time, such as the names of months and years, the location of holidays on the calendar, and the identity of the first year, are highly political.